 There are two ornamental turning artists who are at the leading edge of driving the craft forward with the use of computer assistance : Bill Ooms and Dewey Garrett.
 Both live in the Prescott, Arizona area.

 Bill Ooms is an accomplished artist who has created great works.
-The piece that I consider to be his most beautiful is on the opening page to this web site (he was very kind to share it, and you can click on the picture to see a larger version).
+The piece that I consider to be his most beautiful is shown to the right (he was very kind to share it, and you can click on the picture to see a larger version).

 The August 2014 edition of "American Woodturner", Vol 29, #4, has a great article about Dewey Garrett and his art.